John Colenso: Polygenism

-Later life and death
+Death

-Colenso died at Durban, South Africa, on 20 June 1883.
+Colenso died at Durban, South Africa, on 20 June 1883, and was buried in front of the altar in his church, St Peter's, Pietermaritzburg.
 His daughter Frances Colenso (1849–1887) published two books on the relations of the Zulus to the British (History of the Zulu War and Its Origin in 1880 and The Ruin of Zululand in 1885) that explained recent events in Zululand from a pro-Zulu perspective.
 His oldest daughter, Harriette Colenso (1847 – 1932), took up Colenso's mantle as advocate for the Zulus in opposition to their treatment by the authorities appointed by Natal, especially in the case of Dinizulu in 1888–1889 and in 1908–1909.

 Personal life

 Colenso married Sarah Frances Bunyon in 1846, and they had five children, Harriette Emily, Frances Ellen, Robert John, Francis "Frank" Ernest, and Agnes.
 (In the marriage register, her name is spelt Bunyan.
-There had long been variations in the spelling of a surname that goes back at least to the 12th century in England and in Normandy.)
+There had long been variations in the spelling of a surname that goes back at least to the 12th century in England and in Normandy.
+That story is told in the still standard biography, John Bunyan 1628-1688 : His Life, Times, and Work, by John Brown.)
 Sarah's sister Harriette McDougall was a missionary.